The Muppet Christmas Carol: Plot

-On Christmas Eve, in 19th-century London, Charles Dickens (played by The Great Gonzo) and his friend Rizzo address the audience as narrators to tell the story of A Christmas Carol.
-Ebenezer Scrooge (Michael Caine), a cold-hearted, stingy, and lonely moneylender, does not share the merriment of Christmas ("Scrooge").
-He rejects his nephew Fred's invitation to Christmas dinner, dismisses two gentlemen (played by Dr. Bunsen Honeydew and Beaker) collecting money for charity, and tosses a wreath at a carol-singing Bean Bunny ("Good King Wenceslas").

-Scrooge's loyal employee Bob Cratchit (played by Kermit the Frog) and the other bookkeepers request to take Christmas Day off, as there will be no business for Scrooge on the day, to which he reluctantly agrees.
-Scrooge leaves for home while the bookkeepers celebrate Christmas ("One More Sleep Till Christmas").

-In his house, Scrooge encounters the shackled ghosts of his late business partners, Jacob and Robert Marley (played by Statler and Waldorf), who warn him to repent his wicked ways or be condemned to suffer in the afterlife as they do.
-They inform him that three spirits will visit him, with the first to visit tonight when the bell tolls one ("Marley and Marley").
+Charles Dickens (Gonzo) and his friend Rizzo narrate the story of Ebenezer Scrooge, a greedy, rude, penny-pinching and lonely moneylender of nineteenth century London, who does not share the merriment of Christmas.
+On Christmas Eve, he rejects his nephew Fred's invitation to Christmas dinner, dismisses two gentlemen (Bunsen Honeydew and Beaker) collecting money for charity, and hurls a wreath at a carol-singing Bean Bunny.
+His kind, humble employee Bob Cratchit (Kermit the Frog) and the other bookkeepers request to not work on Christmas Day, since there will be no business for Scrooge on the day, to which he reluctantly agrees.
+That night, Scrooge encounters the shackled ghosts of his late business partners, Jacob and Robert Marley (Statler and Waldorf), in his bed chambers.
+They warn him to repent of his wicked ways, or be condemned to wearing chains and to suffer in the afterlife as they do.
+They also say three spirits will visit him during the night.

-At one o'clock, Scrooge is visited by the childlike Ghost of Christmas Past, who takes him back in time to his childhood and early adult life, with Dickens and Rizzo hitching a ride too ("Christmas Past").
-They visit his lonely school days ("Chairman of the Board") and then his time as an employee under Fozziwig (Mr. Fezziwig in the original story, played by Fozzie Bear), who owned a rubber chicken factory.
-Fozziwig and his mother throw a Christmas party, where Scrooge meets a young woman named Belle, with whom he falls in love ("Fozziwig Party").
-However, the Ghost shows Scrooge how Belle left him after he chose money over her ("When Love is Gone").
-A tearful Scrooge dismisses the Ghost as he returns to his bedroom.
+At one o'clock, Scrooge is visited by the childlike Ghost of Christmas Past, who shows him visions of his childhood and early adult life.
+Along with Dickens and Rizzo, they visit his lonely school days and then his time as an employee at Fozziwig's (Fozzie Bear) rubber chicken factory.
+There, at Fozziwig's Christmas party, Scrooge meets a young woman named Belle, with whom he falls in love but loses as he chooses money over her.
+A despondent Scrooge tells the Ghost to leave him and is returned to his home.